52 Fascinating Facts You Never Knew About U.S. Presidents

 John Quincy Adams loved to skinny-dip

 While in office, sixth president John Quincy Adams often swam in the Potomac River, and he preferred to do so in the buff.
 Adams was an early riser, and in his diaries, he wrote of waking at about 4 a.m. and taking a morning dip—nude.
 Though it sounds risqué now, skinny-dipping was apparently common in the 1800s.
+Here are some vintage photos of what presidential inaugurations used to look like.

 George Washington grew cannabis

 Before you start thinking the nation’s first president was a stoner, you should know that George Washington grew hemp, not marijuana (they both belong to the cannabis family).
 He cultivated the hemp at his estate in Mount Vernon for industrial uses, like rope- and canvas-making.
+If you’re curious, here’s what a president’s handwriting reveals about them.

 George W. Bush is cousins with Hugh Hefner